seek-oss/braid-design-system/.changeset/wild-singers-repair.md

 Add TextDropdown component

-A inline dropdown that can be used as part of a sentence or as an alternative to `Dropdown`, outside of a more structured form.
+An inline dropdown that can be used as part of a sentence or as an alternative to `Dropdown`, outside of a more structured form.

 Inherits its styling from the parent typographic component, and as such